-In the early stages, short term use of non-steroidal anti-inflammatory drugs is effective in pain control but long term use has serious side-effects.
-There is increasing interest in the use of herbs and spices in the management of well-being, so researchers decided to compare the effectiveness of curcumin, the active ingredient in turmeric, with diclofenac, a commonly prescribed NSAID for arthritis of the knee.
+In the early stages short term use of NSAIDS and anti-inflammatory drugs is effective in pain control but long term use has serious side effects.
+There is increasing interest in the use of herbs and spices in the management of wellness, so researchers decided to compare the effectiveness of curcumin, the active ingredient in turmeric, with diclofenac, a commonly prescribed drug for arthritis of the knee.

 Just as important, the curcumin group lost weight, and nearly a quarter of the NSAID group required H2 blockers for stomach pain.

 The researchers concluded that curcumin has similar efficacy to diclofenac but demonstrated better tolerance among patients with knee OA.